 Plain text messages

-A plain text message SHOULD be expressed as a single paragraph of plain text, consisting of one or more complete sentences, each ending with a period (or appropriate punctuation for the language in which the message is written).
+A plain text message SHOULD consist of one or more complete sentences, each ending with a period (or appropriate punctuation for the language in which the message is written).
 The message SHALL NOT contain formatting information such as HTML tags.

-The message SHOULD NOT contain JSON escaped line breaks (for example, "\r" or "\n").
-However, if line breaks are present, they MAY follow any convention (for example, "\n" or "\r\n").
+The message MAY contain line breaks (for example, "\r" or "\n", if the SARIF log file is serialized as JSON).
+Lline breaks MAY follow any convention (for example, "\n" or "\r\n").
 A SARIF post-processor MAY normalize line breaks to any desired convention, including escaping or removing the line breaks so that the entire message renders on a single line.

 The message string MAY contain placeholders (§3.11.5) and embedded links (§3.11.6).